NiniiGit/argo-rollouts-example/argo-traffic-management-demo/README.md

-Readme comes later !!!

 This demo application is a simple demonstration of the the Argo-Rollout with Canary stratregy.
 It uses the upstream simple nginx docker image (with different tags) for this purpose.

 # Prerequisites.

-1. Argo-Rollouts should be deployed into your cluster (Already done)
+1. Argo-Rollouts should be deployed into your cluster.
-2. kubectl cli installed on your local machine which should have the respective configurations for accessing  aardvark.dexcare.engineering
+2. kubectl cli installed on your machine.
 3. helm 3 must be installed on your local machine.
 4. git cli for cloning the repository.
-3. DexCare VPN is required to access the ALB end point for testing real time app URL.
-(Optional)

 **Steps :**

-1. Clone this repository and checkout branch "ic-demo"
+1. Clone this repository.
 2. From your repository root, run the following command.

  `kubectl create ns ic-demo`